 The Basics of the Buyer’s Journey

-There are three basic stages in the buyer’s journey: Awareness, Consideration, and Decision.
-During each stage, the consumer exhibits different behaviors and looks for different types of content to get the research and information they need to move on to the next stage.
+The buyer’s journey has three primary stages: Awareness, Consideration, and Decision.
+During each stage, the consumer exhibits different behaviors and looks for different types of content to get the research and information they need to move on to the next step.

-The awareness stage takes place when the consumer has realized that they have a challenge or opportunity.
+The awareness stage occurs when consumers realize they have a challenge or opportunity.
 They’ve begun to express symptoms of this issue and want to learn more about it.
-At this point in the buyer’s journey, the consumer needs neutral third-party research that can help them better identify their problem or area of opportunity.
-They turn to educational content such as editorial content, expert blog posts, white papers, eBooks, and research reports to better understand what they are facing.
+At this point in the buyer’s journey, the consumer needs neutral third-party research to help them better identify their problem or area of opportunity.
+Therefore, they turn to educational content such as editorial content, expert blog posts, white papers, eBooks, and research reports to understand better what they are facing.

-During the consideration phase, the consumer has defined their issue or opportunity and they are looking for solutions or options for solving the problem or taking advantage of the new opportunity.
-At this stage, consumers want to do as much research as possible to better understand all the methods and approaches to their challenge or opportunity.
+During the consideration phase, the consumer has defined their issue or opportunity and is looking for solutions or options for solving the problem or taking advantage of the new opportunity.
+At this stage, consumers want to research as much as possible to understand better all the methods and approaches to their challenge or opportunity.
 The content that appeals most to those in the consideration stage is expert guides, comparison white papers, live interactions, podcasts, and videos that help them identify potential solutions.

 The decision stage is the last step in the buyer’s journey.
 At this point, the consumer will decide on a solution, strategy, approach, or method to solve their challenge or take advantage of a new opportunity.
-To make a final decision, the buyer will research and consider supporting data, documentation, endorsements, and benchmarks.
-At this stage, live demos or free trial downloads can go a long way in helping the consumer decide if a product or service is right for them.
-They may also look at case studies, vendor and product comparisons, and product literature.
+Next, the buyer will research and consider supporting data, documentation, endorsements, and benchmarks to decide.
+At this stage, live demos or free trial downloads can go a long way in helping consumers determine whether a product or service is right for them.
+They may also examine case studies, vendor and product comparisons, and literature.

 Where Your Website Fits In

 Websites encompass all stages of the buyer’s journey.
-Though consumers look for different types of inbound marketing content depending on where they are in the buying process, prospects can come to the website at each step of the journey.
-In fact, websites are one of the main ways your brand can help move prospects down the funnel.
-That’s why it is vital to ensure that your website provides the type of content that prospects need during each stage.
+Though consumers look for different types of inbound marketing content depending on where they buy, prospects can visit the website at each journey step.
+As a result, websites are one of the main ways your brand can help move prospects down the funnel.
+That’s why ensuring your website provides the content prospects need during each stage is vital.

 Optimizing Your Site for the Buyer’s Journey

-Since your website plays an integral role at each stage of the process, it’s important that you optimize your website for each step of the buyer’s journey.
-You will need to design your website so that it is easy for visitors to find the content that relates to their stage.
-This means making the navigation simple, intuitive, and clear.
-Use the navigational toolbar and sidebar call-outs to ensure that visitors can find exactly what they’re looking for when they land on your site.
+Since your website plays an integral role at each stage of the process, you must optimize your website for each step of the buyer’s journey.
+You will need to design your website so that it is easy for visitors to find content that relates to their stage.
+This means making the navigation simple, intuitive, and straightforward.
+Use the navigational toolbar and sidebar call-outs to ensure visitors can find exactly what they’re looking for when they land on your site.

 One way to help guide prospects from one stage of the buyer’s journey to the next is through clear calls-to-action (CTAs).
-Where you place the CTA will depend on the type of content you are delivering.
-For instance, you might use a CTA at the end of a blog post or video guiding the viewer to another piece of content that offers more in-depth research for their consideration.
-When it comes to longer pieces of content that are targeted toward buyers in the consideration phase, you might include a CTA that invites them to sign up for a free trial or download a demo.
+Where you place the CTA will depend on the content you deliver.
+For instance, you might use a CTA at the end of a blog post or video to guide the viewer to another piece of content that offers more in-depth research for their consideration.
+However, when it comes to longer content targeted toward buyers in the consideration phase, you might include a CTA that invites them to sign up for a free trial or download a demo.

-Here are some general tips for creating effective CTAs that gets users to move through the funnel:
+Here are some general tips for creating effective CTAs that get users to move through the funnel:

 - Craft a CTA that is clear.
 Visitors should know exactly what you want them to do next.
-For instance, “Sign up now for a free trial” leaves no doubt in the user’s mind what their next logical step is.
+For instance, “Sign up now for a free trial” leaves no doubt about the user’s next logical step.

 - Use active words.
 Using active verbs will motivate the visitor to take action, helping move them to the next stage of the buyer’s journey.
 For instance, “Download our new eBook” is more effective than “Here is our new eBook.”

 - Make it easy to take the next step.
-Not only should you be clear about what you want the user to do next, but you should make it as easy as possible for them to move through the funnel.
-Use links and buttons to display your CTAs so that users can easily proceed to the next step of the buyer’s journey.
+You should be clear about what you want the user to do next and make it as easy as possible for them to move through the funnel.
+Use links and buttons to display your CTAs so users can quickly proceed to the next step of the buyer’s journey.

 It’s important to note that businesses need content for every stage of the buyer’s journey for each buyer persona they target.
-This means that if you have multiple buyer personas, you will need to carefully consider how each moves through the buyer’s journey and what they look for along the way.
-If possible, make it clear on your website where each persona can get the information that they need.
-For instance, if you offer solutions for both SMBs and large businesses, be sure to differentiate where each can go to get the content that is targeted to their needs and interests.
+If you have multiple buyer personas, you must carefully consider how each moves through the buyer’s journey and what they look for along the way.
+Make it clear on your website where each persona can get the necessary information.
+For instance, if you offer solutions for SMBs and large businesses, differentiate where each can get the content targeted to their needs and interests.